-Note: Applicants who fall below the minimum grade point average may be asked to submit other evidence of their ability to complete a graduate program such as: A test score from the Graduate Management Aptitude Test (GMAT) or Graduate Record Examinations (GRE), or
+Note: Applicants who fall below the minimum grade point average may be asked to submit other evidence of their ability to complete a graduate program such as: The applicant's length and relevance of professional work experience, or

 • Grades in graduate-level courses.
 An applicant may take up to nine (9) credits in the graduate program as a non-degree provisional student.
 If the applicant has maintained a 3.00 grade point average (GPA) after completing nine (9) graduate credits, he or she will be automatically accepted into the degree program.